Screen Smart Success: When Parents and Teens Talk Tech Together, Good Things Happen

 As Dr. Tonya Whitehead, Michigan PTA President, observed: “We have so many families and students who don’t know all there is to know about being online—and there are so many safety issues that they’re dealing with on a daily basis.
 Learning about all the features that are available with these tools is a benefit to the whole community so we can all keep each other safe.”

 Join the digital wellness movement.
 Visit PTA.org/Connected for resources to host digital wellness workshops.
-Together, we’re not just keeping kids safe online—we’re helping them flourish in a digital world.
+Together, we’re not just keeping teens safe online—we’re helping them flourish in a digital world.